.I’m traveling to NY in the near future, which got me to thinking…

 -Establish your elbow room early.
 It appears to be on a ‘I Was Here First’ basis.
 GET THERE FIRST.
 If you have to go to the bathroom, put something on the armrest to mark it as yours, not unlike a theatre seat. (you’re never going to see this person again-although as Murphy’s Law goes, he’s probably the same person who saw you singing and dancing in your car on the highway last week)

 -Try to avoid having ice in your drinks if at all possible.
-I know this is difficult, but if you can secure bottles of water rather than cups from the flight attendant you are one step ahead of the game.
-If they refuse, drink cold white wine (note: IF forced to do this, keeping control of the armrest skills might diminish)
+I know this is difficult if you’re American, but if you can secure bottles of water rather than cups from the flight attendant you are one step ahead of the game.
+If they refuse, drink cold white wine (note: IF forced to do this, maintaining control of the armrest skills might diminish)

 -Start a little garbage bag at your seat and make it obvious to the person beside you you expect Martha Stewart-esque standards in your shared zone through-out the flight.
-You might even want to decorate by putting a magazine with Sawyer on the cover sticking prominently out of the seat pocket in front of you.
+You might even want to decorate by displaying magazines prominently out of the seat pocket in front of you.
 Little curtains of perfumed sachet sheets on either side of the magazine can be fun too.

 - and to end on an indelicate but vitally important note: ALWAYS ALWAYS ALWAYS make sure the toilet seat cover is down before you flush in those tiny bathrooms.
 I once read that 100 billion zillion infinity germs spray up into the room (and on you) with the extreme pressure of plane loos.